Concocting the Rice & Punch brand

 This is where the name ‘Rice & Punch’ was crafted.
 ‘Rice & Punch’ conveyed the rice wine and fruity elements of the drink and also the energy that led to its concoction.
 The name exuded the go-getter attitude which urged people to “Rise and punch through all odds”, empowering drinkers with positivity.

 The brand message was created from the angle of a young consumer getting ready to take on the world with her first drink.
 The message was presented in an uplifting celebratory tone – emphasising on the drinker’s first moments.
 Their first date, kiss, sale, cheque, marriage – all are moments where Rice & Punch can be a part of.
 This messaging also symbolised that Rice & Punch should be the first drink that new entrants of alcoholic products should try.
-The punchline, ‘The best moments comes in a split-second’ was also an epiphany of the kick from the alcohol.
+The punchline, ‘The best moments come in a split-second’ also alludes to the kick from the alcohol.